 1. If you already are getting a good variety of whole foods into your diet and want to feel even healthier.

-2. You are dealing with a particular health challenge that your research has founds is positively helped with specific antioxidants.
+2. You are dealing with a particular health challenge that your research has found is positively helped with specific antioxidants.

-3. You are under such stress environmentally or by lifestyle that table foods are just […]
+3. You are under such stress environmentally or by […]